-Type of setpoint definition Description Single setpoint After the target position is reached, Bit Target reached in register "Status word" on page 66 is set.
-Then a new target position is defined.
+Type of setpoint definition Description Single setpoint After the target position is reached, bit Target reached in register Status word is set.
+A new target position (setpoint) is then defined.
 The drive stops at each target position before starting the movement to the next target position.
-Set of setpoints After the target position has been reached, the movement to the next target position is started immediately withous topping the drive.
+Set of setpoints After the target position has been reached, the movement to the next target position is started immediately without stopping the drive.
 It is therefore possible to initiate a new positioning by specifying another target position during active positioning.

-The two modes "Single setpoint" and "Set of setpoints" are controlled by the timing of bits New setpoint and Change set immediately in the "extended control word" on page 63 and Setpoint acknowledge in register "Extended control word" on page 63.
+The two options "Single setpoint" and "Set of setpoints" are controlled by the timing of bits New setpoint and Change set immediately in the "extended control word" on page 66 and Setpoint acknowledge in the "extended status word" on page 66 register.

-5.10.2.1.2.4 Relative position setting
+5.11.2.1.2.4 Relative position setting

-If bit abs / rel bit in register Extended control word is set, then the target position is interpreted as a relative value.
+If bit abs / rel in Extended control word is set, then the target position is interpreted as a relative value.
 At each New setpoint trigger, the target position will be increased by this value (or decreased if the value is negative).